George King (botanist)

-Sir George King KCIE FRS FLS VMH (12 April 1840 – 12 February 1909) was a British botanist who was appointed superintendent of the Royal Botanic Garden, Calcutta in 1871, and became the first Director of the Botanical Survey of India from 1890.
-He was recognised for his work in the cultivation of cinchona and for setting up a system for the inexpensive distribution of quinine throughout India through the postal system.
+Sir George King KCIE FRS FLS VMH (12 April 1840 – 12 February 1909) was a British botanist who was appointed superintendent of the Royal Botanic Garden, Calcutta in 1871, and became the first director of the Botanical Survey of India from 1890.
+He was recognised for his work in the cultivation of cinchona and for setting up a system for the inexpensive distribution of the anti-malarial quinine throughout India through the postal system.

 Early life

-George was born in Peterhead, Aberdeenshire, to Robert King and Cecilia Anderson.
+King was born in Peterhead, Aberdeenshire, to Robert King and Cecilia Anderson.
 Robert King was a bookseller who moved to Aberdeen to partner with his brothers who were also in the book business.
-One brother Arthur was the founder of the Aberdeen University Press.
-Another brother George was an antiquarian, founder of a local liberal newspaper and a prominent writer on economic and social matters.
-King's parents both died from phthisis (tuberculosis), the father in November 1845 aged thirty six and the mother in 1850 at the age of forty.
-Orphaned at the age of ten, George was taken care of by his namesake uncle.
-After studying at the Aberdeen Grammar School where he was nicknamed "Tertius" to distinguish him from other "King" namesakes, a name that stuck.
+One brother, Arthur, was the founder of the Aberdeen University Press.
+Another brother, George, was an antiquarian, founder of a local liberal newspaper and a prominent writer on economic and social matters.
+King's parents both died from phthisis (tuberculosis), his father in November 1845 aged thirty six and his mother in 1850 at the age of forty.
+Orphaned at the age of ten, King was taken care of by his namesake uncle.
+He studied at the Aberdeen Grammar School, where he was nicknamed "Tertius" to distinguish him from other "King" namesakes, a name that stuck.
 One of his teachers was Patrick Geddes.
 Although a good student, his health was poor and he was forced to leave in 1854.
-The family was associated with the Free church but King later favoured the Anglican church.
-For a while he worked in his uncle's press business but he continued to take a greater interest in natural history, an interest that had developed in his youth.
-He started putting together a collection in his work place, something the printer uncle despised.
+The family was associated with the Free Church, but King later favoured the Anglican church.
+For a while he worked in his uncle's press business, but he continued to take a greater interest in natural history, an interest that had developed in his youth.
+He started putting together a collection in his workplace, something his printer uncle despised.
 At the age of eighteen King decided to pursue a medical education and entered the University of Aberdeen in 1861, where he was influenced by his teachers George Dickie, Alexander Harvey and John Struthers.

 In 1862 King became an assistant to Alexander Dickson.
-This led to an interest in cryptogamic botany and he was advised by Sir W.J.
-Hooker to follow the path of Hooker's son (J.D.
-Hooker) and join the Naval Medical Service.
+This led to an interest in cryptogamic botany and he was advised by Sir William Hooker to follow the path of Hooker's son J.D.
+Hooker and join the Naval Medical Service.
 King however was interested in India upon reading Royle and Hooker's works.
-The Indian Medical Service had suspended recruitment from 1860 but recruitment restarted in April 1865.
-King obtained an M.B. in 1865 and joined the Indian Medical Service on 2 October, carrying with him an Ipecacuanha plant from Hooker.
+The Indian Medical Service had suspended recruitment from 1860, but recruitment restarted in April 1865.
+King obtained an M.B. in 1865 and joined the Indian Medical Service on 2 October, carrying with him an ipecacuanha plant from Hooker.
 He left for India in March and reached Calcutta on 11 April 1866.